Crack CAT is Smart Work or Hard Work?Anisha Mukhija

-Ever wondered why people who work less than you, take less pressure, put less efforts are still able to crack exams like CAT?
+Ever wondered why people who work less than you, take less pressure, put fewer efforts are still able to crack CAT?

-The person who does hard-work will try to solve as much of questions as possible and will believe that he/she will secure good marks in the real exam after solving them.
+The person who does hard-work will try to solve as many questions as possible and will believe that he/she will secure good marks in the real exam after solving them.
 They will assume that their result will only depend on the number of hours they have put to solve those questions.
-In reality they would find that most of the things which they worked upon was useless because only some part came in exam.
-They would also find themselves in a position where they will have lot of knowledge but find it hard to implement.
+In reality, they would find that most of the things which they worked upon were useless because only some parts came in the exam.
+They would also find themselves in a position where they will have a lot of knowledge but find it hard to implement.
 This situation will put more pressure and ultimately the student will feel mentally exhausted.

 Whereas the person who does smart-work will work in a structured way.
 They will give more value to their time and will work according to their schedule.
 These students will have the same material which other students have, but they will focus more on quality rather than quantity.
 These students will try to build a strong foundation by trying to have a better understanding of concepts.
 They will be ready to face challenges during the real exam and will be prepared to solve a particular question in more than one way.
 For them, it is all about getting answers and it doesn’t matter which technique or method has to be applied.